mynlp/ccg2lambda/ja/jsem.md

 # Running the RTE pipeline on JSeM.

-First you need to download the Jigg CCG parser and its models by simply running in the console:
+If you have not done so already, first you need to download the Jigg CCG parser and its models by simply running in the console:

 ```bash
 ./ja/download_dependencies.sh